Curves of fixed gonality with many rational points: Constructing curves with many points

 \section{Constructing curves with many points}

 In this section we prove Theorem \ref{thm:main.theorem}.
-Let $\gamma\geq 2$ be the given gonality and let $q$ be a prime power.
+Let $\gamma\geq 2$ be the given gonality and let $q$ be an odd prime power.
 Let $g$ be a sufficiently large integer.
 We will construct a non-singular curve $C$ over $\FF_q$ of gonality $\gamma$ and of genus $g$ with $\gamma(q+1)$ rational points.
 The proof proceeds along several steps, which we first outline.

 \begin{enumerate} \item Construct a family of polynomials in $\FF_q[t,y]$ among which we look for a suitable defining equation. \item Use Poonen's theorem to a certain discriminant polynomial.
 This allows us to ensure that the curve is non-singular above $\AA^1(\overline{\FF_q}) \setminus \AA^1(\FF_q)$. \item Construct a good candidate Newton polygon for the polynomial having a prescribed number of interior lattice points.
 This will give us control over the genus as well as the points above $\infty\in \PP^1$. \item Construct the desired curve using the previous steps. \item Check that the curve satisfies all required conditions: it is geometrically integral, non-singular, and has genus $g$, gonality $\gamma$ and $\gamma(q+1)$ $\FF_q$-rational points. \end{enumerate}